ajithrnayak/ajith_blog/content/posts/2020-07-17---Image-recognition-with-core-ml-and-vision/index.md

 ## Create a Vision request using the model

-LLet's start by creating a reusable worker class in our project called `VisionMLWorker`.
+Let's start by creating a reusable worker class in our project called `VisionMLWorker`.
 Then, we initialize it with a `CoreMLModelFile` to create a `VNCoreMLModel` which is basically a wrapper provided by Vision framework for CoreML model.

 ```swift
 class VisionMLWorker {